chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

 The following sections are specific to |chef private| 1.4.6 upgrades to |chef server oec| 11.1.2.

-..note:: Unless otherwise noted, all patching should be done after OPC 1.4.6 is installed, and before the EC11.1.2 package install and upgrade begins.
+.. note:: Unless otherwise noted, all patching should be done after OPC 1.4.6 is installed, and before the EC11.1.2 package install and upgrade begins.

 Known Issues
 =====================================================